-You will lose between 10% and 50% credit on late work not arranged in advance; the more often you submit late work, the more credit you will lose.
-Work turned in more than one week late will not earn any credit, meaning assignments submitted more than one week late will receive a zero.
-Instructor feedback will not be provided on late work.
+You will lose between 25% and 50% credit on late work; the more often you submit late work, the more credit you will lose.
+Assignments will not be accepted more than one week after the due date.
+Instructor feedback may not be provided on late work.

-You will receive 2 late coupons.
-These coupons will give you ONE extra week to submit a single assignment with no penalty to your grade.
-The coupons cannot be used for a rough draft of a major paper or peer review sessions.
+You will receive 3 late coupons.
+These coupons give you ONE extra week to submit one assignment with no penalty to your grade.
+The coupons cannot be used for a rough draft, a peer review session, or MP #3.